State Scientific and Technical Library of Ukraine: History

 In March 1935, the Interbranch Technical Library of the USSR was created that was the branch of the State Scientific Library (SSL) of the People's Commissariat of Heavy Industry (Narkomtiofjazhprom) of the USSR.
 In 1936, the Kyiv Branch of the National Library of Ukraine made 5 thousand copies of publications and served 20 thousand readers.

 During World War II, almost all the fund and the library building itself were destroyed.

 The restoration of the library began in late 1946.
 Until 1958, the name and subordination of the library changed several times.
 The renewed funds as of January 1, 1959, amounted to more than 200,000 units.

 The library was granted the status of the State Republican Scientific and Technical Library on June 6, 1960.
 The modern name in the time of independent Ukraine was given in 1992.
 Today the library belongs to the sphere of management of the Ministry of Education and Science of Ukraine.

 Holdings

 The collection of the State Scientific and Technical Library of Ukraine contains more than 18 million items: patent documents, industrial and normative technical documents, dissertations, reports on R&D, deposited scientific works, books and periodicals of scientific and technical kind.

-Scientific Activities
+Scientific ctivities

 The State Scientific and Technical Library of Ukraine conducts a number of scientific activities, the main ones are: